1. Your personal data – what is it?

 2. Who are we?

-North Manchester Deanery is part of the Diocese of Manchester and consists of a number of different churches.
+North Manchester Mission Community is part of the Diocese of Manchester and consists of 9 churches.
 Laity representatives from each church are elected to be members of the Deanery Synod which also includes in its membership all the clergy from the parishes.
 Synod meetings are presided over by the Area Dean and Lay Chair.

 3. How do we process your personal data?

 North Manchester Mission Community complies with its obligations under GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

 We use your personal data for the following purposes: -